ASzot/cais_system_mgr/README.md

 # CAIS++ GPU Server Manager
 Managing scripts and information for the CAIS++ GPU servers

+## Usage
+TODO

+## Servers
+- Server 1: 10.14.111.183
+  - Two TitanX GPUs
+  - 1TB of HDD storage
+- Server 2: 10.14.167.159
+  - One TitanX GPU
+  - 30GB of SSD storage (1TB of HDD coming soon)

+## System Ops
+- Create a new user
+  - sh `create_user_all.sh username` You will be prompted to enter passwords for hostuser on server 1 and then server 2.

 ## Setting up a New Machine
 - Download and install miniconda3 to `/opt/conda/`
 - `sudo chmod -R 777 /opt/conda/`